 I have so many words yet I know how to express so few.
 Today started so good with this being my last day of program.
 I was genuinely happy about this even though I was a little scared about making the change to normal life again.
 I went to Jeff and Kristy’s after and was in such a good mood, feeling free from everything for a little while.
 I got there and just chilled out and pet the dog for a while and then brushed her since she sheds so much.
 What made my day really rough was what happened later on.
-Hanna had to go to a. friends house in the same area as Jack was going yet he refused to drive her so Kristy had us hide his keys in my back pack so there was no way he would find them.
+Hanna had to go to a friends house in the same area as Jack was going yet he refused to drive her so Kristy had us hide his keys in my back pack so there was no way he would find them.
 Once Kristy got back and was ready to then take Hanna, Jack freaked out and stood in the car door so Hanna couldn’t close it.
-Then after a while since he wouldn’t move, Kristy backed up just a little and Jack put all his weight on the door, breaking it.
+Then after a while since he wouldn’t move and all he was doing was screaming at them, Kristy backed up just a little and Jack put all his weight on the car door, breaking it.
 Then he started screaming at Kristy saying things like she is a dumb c**t and b***h and he just kept screaming at her.
 Once he started getting violent, Kiley started fighting and thats when Kristy got out of the car and started fighting him too.
 Eventually Kiley got away from Jack and came up to the front porch and grabbed the baseball bat.
 Jack and Kiley were then fighting each other so Hanna and Kristy left thinking the situation would then calm down.
 I had grabbed Connor and sent him upstairs to Kelli Ann’s room.
 Kiley came up to the front porch and Jack grabbed her and threw her onto the sidewalk.
 He then shoved me out of the door against the wall and came into the house.
-I was scared he was going to go upstairs where the kids were so I pushed him toward the basement and he go in my face and went to hit me and stopped and stormed downstairs screaming that I am a c**t, b***h, can kill myself, and can go f**k myself.
+I was scared he was going to go upstairs where the kids were so I pushed him toward the basement and he got in my face and went to hit me and stopped and stormed downstairs screaming that I am a c**t, b***h, can kill myself, and can go f**k myself.
 I heard him punch the wall twice and Kiley then came inside and was washing blood off her ankle.
 Brandon was at the table but went down stairs after a few minutes.
 Jack came back upstairs and went outside and started to walk away so I quickly shut the door and locked it as well as all the other doors.
 Kiley went upstairs to check on the kids and Jack came back and grabbed the bat, and started to hit the front windows screaming my name but he couldn’t break them because of the screens.
-He then went to the back yard and I was the only one that floor besides Kaden.
+He then went to the back yard and I was the only one on that floor besides Kaden.
 I saw Jack out the back window and I ran and covered Kaden so he wouldn’t get hit by glass.
-Jack hit the back window with he bat and shattered it everywhere and then started throwing glass at me.
+Jack hit the back window with the bat and shattered it everywhere and then started throwing glass at me.
 I stood up closer to the window trying to get him to go away or chill out but he didn’t.
 He then went back up front and started fighting with Kristy who had just came back and them came to the back yard again and started hitting the window again.
 Hanna and Kristy were both inside at this point and the doors were locked again.
 I went and stood in front of Kaden again to make sure he was safe.
-Kristy was by the window yelling back at Jack and finally he left and went up front and started walking down the road while two undercover cops were watching.
+Kristy was by the window yelling back at Jack who was screaming at her and finally he left and went up front and started walking down the road while two undercover cops were watching.
 Hanna had call the police after Kristy said to.
 A couple seconds later a cop arrested Jack and more cops showed up.
 Kristy went up to the cop and started to tell her what happened and Jeff called me so I went out there and told them I saw everything that happened.
 Hanna and Kiley then came outside too talking to the cop.
 She asked us to go inside with her and write written statements of everything that happened.
 While we were doing that Jeff showed up from work and wanted to know everything that happened.
 He was talking to the cop as I finished my statement.
 They explained he was being taken to Wauconda jail for the night and would be in front of a judge in 48 hours max.
 Once the cops started to leave we started to check out the damage and clean up.
 I was in shock and couldn’t even move.
 I thought I was gonna pass out or be sick.
 I finally got up and went to the bathroom and got sick.
 I came out and Jeff’s dad, Scott, was there looking at everything.
 He kind of had a attitude but helped up take the broken window out so we could take it to get fixed.
 Everyone then went outside while I stayed inside making sure the kids stayed upstairs.
 Amy, Jeff’s ex-wife came and started screaming that its insane that Jeff brought me, a 20 year old woman to his house and let me sleep in their house, and that I cut and would do it in front of the kids (I would never, just sayin).
 Kristy looked inside to see if I was listening and I was but could only hear bits and pieces.
 I didn’t know the full story until later.
 Amy was acting all nice to me and I didn’t know what she had said so I was nice too.
 Evidently Scott had some words to say about me as well.
 During all of this my parents wanted me to go to dinner and I said no because I was there and I couldn’t tell them what was actually going on so I kept telling them I just wasn’t hungry.
 They were frustrated I wouldn’t go and me and my mom were sending long texts to each other basically fighting about how I’m a bad daughter.
 What made this bad, it was fathers day.

 I walk through a forest preserve to clear my head and get some fresh aid.
 As I walk, I see two trails in different directions.
 One to the left, and one to the right.
 No trail markers, just two paths forcing you to make a decision.
 It seems like it would be such a simple decision yet if you really think about it, its a difficult decision to make.
 I see it like this, one path is the choice of recovery, the choice of taking care of myself, and the choice to accept my future.
 The other path however, is no change, no recovery, only putting others first, and pretending everything is okay.
 Everyone tells me to chose the path of recovery and self love but something always holds me back.
 Am I truly ready for recovery?
 Am I ready to love myself?
 Am I ready to face the shame?
 I stare down both paths seeing the good and bad to both.
 Which path should I go down?
 I talk about this trail but, this is what recovery looks like to me.
 A constant decision making process with no right or wrong, everything is grey.
 I take one step forward and look down both paths one more time before starting to walk down the path or recovery.
 I may stop sometimes and take on or two steps back but, I always continue to take more steps down the path of recovery.
 I will always make mistakes along the way but, I will always continue walking down the trail or recovery.